Welcome to The Girl & Grown-up Book Club!

 - advice for creating a fun and empowering Book Club community

-Girls Leadership’s Parent & Daughter Book Club is a great opportunity for you and your daughter!
+Girls Leadership’s Girl & Grown-up Book Club is a great opportunity for you and your girls!

-1. Your daughter needs you.
+1. Your girl needs you.
 To develop confidence and resilience, she requires a good role model.
 That’s you.
 Research shows that parents and guardians are the number one influencer of a girls’ leadership ambitions.
-You are the one giving her the scripts, permission and authority to speak up and be true to herself.
-The Parent & Daughter Book Club gives you the time and tools to take advantage of that awesome opportunity.
+You are the one giving her the scripts, permission, and authority to speak up and be true to herself.
+The Girl & Grown-up Book Club gives you the time and tools to take advantage of that awesome opportunity.

 2. Books provide a safe starting point for honest dialogue.
 We’ll choose books about standing up for one’s self, healthy friendships, and facing conflict.
 Reading helps your daughter develop empathy for others, and the characters’ situations will give her a scaffold for growing ideas about the world and her place in it.

-4. You’ll build a community with other parents, or parent-figures who know what you’re going through.
+4. You’ll build a community with other parents and parent-figures who know what you’re going through.
 Isn’t it nice to know you’re not alone?